tmpfs/async-validate/README.md

 });
 ```

+Note that if you do not specify the `required` property on the parent rule it is perfectly valid for the field not to be declared on the source object and the deep validation rules will not be executed as there is nothing to validate against.

 ### Transform

 Sometimes it is necessary to transform a value before validation, possibly to coerce the value or to sanitize it in some way.
 To do this add a `transform` function to the validation rule.
 The property is transformed prior to validation and re-assigned to the source object to mutate the value of the property in place.